DavidJFelix/djf.io/src/content/docs/blog/example.md

 ## Expectations

-As a software engineer, this isn't the blog I wanted to build.
+I'm a software engineer, so **of course**, this isn't the blog I wanted to build.
-I have started building this several times, and this isn't what I envisioned, but it's here.
+I have begun building it several times, and this isn't what I envisioned, but it exists.
-The fact that you're reading these words is evidence that I wrote a blog.
+The fact that you're reading these words at all is evidence that I wrote a blog.
-My goal was to build a place to express my ideas in long-form.
-As a result, I started building a blog that could accommodate those ideas.
+I expected to build a place to express my ideas in long-form, so I started building a blog that could accommodate those ideas.
-But, those accomplishments are different, "building a blog" and "writing a blog."
+But, those expectations are different, "building a blog" and "writing a blog."
 The reason you're able to read this at all is that I stopped building it and wrote it instead.
 It's finally here, and I am conflicted about it.
+I'm dissatisfied with it and shipping it regardless.

 For me, dissatisfaction is challenging to accept when shipping a product.
 In Reid Hoffman's words:

 > If you are not embarrassed by the first version of your product, you've launched too late.

-This wisdom about perfectionism feels like it wants me to ignore my emotions.
+Hoffman's wisdom about perfectionism has always felt like it wants me to ignore my emotions.
-Accepting without reasoning is problematic because it feels like another positive mindset grift.
+Accepting it without reasoning is problematic because it feels like accepting any other positive mindset grift -- like the only thing between you and a billion dollars is waking up at 4 am or an ice bath daily.
-Overlooking your embarrassment can get you to the goal, but ignoring it fails to learn from it.
+Overlooking your embarrassment might get you to the goal, but ignoring it fails to learn anything from it.
-Without learning, you may be unable to reassure yourself that the goal is worthwhile.
+Without learning from it, you'll constantly battle anxiety and you may be unable to reassure yourself that the goal is worthwhile.

 ## Goals

 It's crucial to describe goals with precision.
-Without precision, it's easy to conflate two distinct ideas.
+Without that precision, it's easy to conflate two distinct ideas.
 Until now, that's been my problem.
-More precise goals are "building a platform" and "writing and publishing."
+More precisely, I've been trying to "build a blog platform" rather than "write and publish more."

-It's second nature for engineers to consider one primary side of your requirements.
-They care about the product you build.
+It's second nature for engineers to consider one side of your requirements primarily -- they care about the product you build.
-For developers, it's a convincing trap to hold the product to strict quality standards.
+Holding the product to strict quality standards over everything else is a convincing trap.
 The reality is the existential need for the product is its audience (aka customer, reader, user, etc.)
 If a product doesn't reach its audience, engineering has failed to build it.
 It fails despite the features and quality it fails with.
-It's disheartening that engineers can't save a product with quality or expertise alone.
-But the silver lining is that shipping is straightforward despite its emotional difficulty.
+It's disheartening that engineers can't save a product with quality or expertise alone, but the silver lining is that shipping is straightforward despite its emotional difficulty.

 The distinction between goals is in the shipping process; it lies in the "what," "how," and "to whom."
-In the past, I would object that shipping a platform is shipping.
+In the past, I would object that shipping a platform **is shipping**.
-But, the audience is an existential need, and building a platform is shipping a product to myself.
+But, the audience is an existential need, and building a platform is shipping a product to an audience of just me.
 Writing blog posts is shipping a product to my actual audience -- readers.

-Creating for yourself is comforting because you're both the audience and the engineer.
+Creating for yourself is comfortable because you're both the audience and the engineer.
-It's short-circuiting shipping without the vulnerability.
+It short-circuits shipping without the vulnerability.
 Still, it's important not to conflate this goal that looks like yours with your actual goal.
-Keeping the actual product and audience in mind matters.
+It's essential to Keep the actual product and audience in mind.
 It helps to set clear objectives to prevent yourself from misconstruing non-goals.
-Clarity prevents amplifying your goal into something immense and more intricate.
+Clarity here prevents amplifying your goal into something immense and more intricate.

 ## Reality